DexyThePuppy/CreArts-Goon/README.md

 # CreArts Theme v1.2.1 (Beta) (Spotify Edition)

 This is my first discord theme, it's a round theme for Discord.
 The theme is currently still in the beta phase.
-The theme can be used for Powercord and as web a version.

 ![Preview](https://i.imgur.com/XJ1uDoR.png)